9 Captivating TV Shows Like "Game of Thrones" That’ll Hook You Instantly

 TV Shows Like "Game of Thrones"

-We get enough brain-dead TV shows every week.
+We get enough brain-dead TV series every week.
 Every once in a while, though, a show like Game of Thrones lands on our screens and hooks us.

 It’s gripping, gory, and beautiful.
 From dark dungeons to snowy mountains, the contrasting landscapes are captivating, each with a new story to tell.
 With its strong narrative and jaw-dropping visuals, there is no wonder that it has broken all sorts of records.
 The acting might seem a little wooden at times, but this is perfectly in keeping with the medieval look and feel of the show.
 Yes, it is dark and gloomy, but again in keeping with the narrative.
 Yes, some scenes can be hard to stomach for some people.
 If you can digest a lot of nudity (which is awesome), heart-wrenching deaths, and shocking betrayals, though, Game of Thrones is just the thing.